danielr2e/worldwind-vr/README.md

 Though the application is actually sort of usably cool as of 8-25-2013, it is currently in a very rough stage of development, this README will be updated with instructions for running it when it is ready.

+If you are insistent on playing with it now, simply run the WorldWindVRTest.launch configuration.

 Thanks are due to the following people: